 Such quirky facets go a long way to making Japan completely endearing to the average visitor - none more so than the unsurpassed manners and respect you will be shown by the Japanese themselves.
-Expect people to bow their heads at you in appreciation, expect a hundred goodbyes before you leave and expect an exemplary level of service wherever you choose to spend your money, expect respect - and lots of it.
-Whilst Japan is not the cheapest of travel destinations, spending my money here was an infinitely more pleasurable experience than it is back home where buying something is tantamount to an inconvenience to our staff.
-I love their manners, I love the way the miniature elderly and the disabled are given priority, I love the decorum and tranquillity of the place despite the population density.
+Expect people to bow their heads at you in appreciation, expect a hundred goodbyes before you leave and expect an exemplary level of service wherever you choose to spend your money.
+In short, expect respect as standard.
+Whilst Japan is not the cheapest of travel destinations, spending my money here was an infinitely more pleasurable experience than anywhere else I've been.
+I love the manners, I love the way the elderly and disabled are given priority, I love the decorum and tranquillity of the place despite the density of the population.
 I also love the way the Japanese successfully combine a consumer culture and progress without being self-centred and greedy.
-This is symbolised no better than by the Lilliputian dishes of food rather than 'going large' and eating more than they need.
-This partly explains why hardly anyone in Japan is overweight - that, and their love of getting about on 'shopping bicycles' which, might I add, are not tethered to railings by umpteen chains and locks because of a fear of theft.
-They are propped up on their stands and left - without being nicked.
-Respect again.
-I love the way the Japanese can go out socialising without the need to be scraped off the pavement by the authorities a few hours later.
-Finally, I love their optimistic and slightly humble disposition.
-Travelling around Japan is a buy one get one free scenario: you learn about Japan and you learn a lot about your own country too.
-Japan leaves you wondering about all the things you dislike about England by shining a light on our shortcomings.
+This is symbolised no better than by the Lilliputian dishes of food they eat - such a contrast to the 'going large' culture of other countries.
+This partly explains why hardly anyone in Japan appears overweight - that, and their love of getting about on bicycles which, might I add, are not tethered to railings by chains and padlocks for fear of theft.
+Instead they are propped up on their stands and simply left.
+And finally, I love the way the Japanese can socialise without the need to be scraped off the pavement by the authorities a few hours later having fallen into a senseless, drunken stupor.
+Travelling around Japan is, therefore, incredible on two levels: you learn about Japan but you also learn so much about your own country.
 Japan doesn't leave you feeling homesick but, rather, feeling a little bit sick of home.
-It is the people which make the country irrespective of the sights and history on offer.
-Never more so is this the case than in Japan.